CodeCreatePlay360/PandaEditor/README.md

   3. An event object identified by the name of button post-fixed by "-up" keyword when the button is released.
   4. Raw key and raw key up events.

-    These events are to be handled using the event hook callback (see event handling section); To see which events are being generated by Panda3D, override the 'on_any_event' base method and print the name of the event.
+    These events are to be handled in 'on_any_event' base method of P3D modules; To see which events are being generated by Panda3D, override the 'on_any_event' base method and print the name of the event.

     ```
-    from demon import Demon

-	class DemonApp(Demon):
-	    def __init__(self, *args, **kwargs):
-	        Demon.__init__(self, *args, **kwargs)

-	    def on_any_evt(self, evt, *args):
+    def on_any_event(self, event, *args):
         """event sent from c++ side can be handled here"""

-	        super().on_any_evt(evt, args)
-	        print(evt.name)
+        if event.name == "a":
+        	print("Keyboard button 'a' pressed.")
     ```

 	In should be noted that regardless of the status of caps lock, event names are always lowercase.
 As an example, the following events are generated when _a_ key is pressed, held for a second and released.

 	  a, a-repeat...., a-up,

-  Some physical keys are distinguished by their location on the keyboard, for example in addition to the regular _shift_ event, holding down shift key generates separate _lshift_ and _rshift_ events for left and right shift keys respectively, as an example the following events are generated when shift key on left side of keyboard is pressed and released.
+  Some physical keys are distinguished by their location on the keyboard, for example in addition to the regular 'shift' event, holding down 'shift' key generates separate 'lshift' and 'rshift' events for left and right shift keys respectively, as an example the following events are generated when shift key on left side of keyboard is pressed and released.

       shift, lshift   shift-up, lshift-up